potassco/plasp/README.md

 `plasp` requires `boost` and is built via CMake and a C++ compiler.

-See [building instructions](doc/building-instructions.md) for more detail.
+See [building instructions](doc/building-instructions.md) for more details.

 ## Contributors